ro8inmorgan/downloader/README.md

 * `-r, --referrer`
   Some sites don't allow download with incorrect referrer or slow download speeds, you can set this optionally

+* `--into-subfolder`
+  Extracts each file into a subfolder of destination

 ### Examples

 **Basic:**